nadahkhaledd/nadahkhaledd/README.md

 - 👨‍💻 All of my projects are available at my repos

-- Aspiring to Work in **Backend development Or Data Science projects**
+- Aspiring to Work in **Backend development or Data Science projects**

 - 📫 How to reach me **nadahkhaledd@gmail.com**